Defense & Naval

 Our Success Stories

 In a highly competitive environment, a major combat aircraft manufacturer has won three export contracts with countries in Asia and the Middle East successively.
-ALTEN accompanies the client in customising the aircraft and in supporting industrial transfers.
+ALTEN accompanies the client in customizing the aircraft and in supporting industrial transfers.

 With its experience acquired in the aeronautics and automotive sectors, ALTEN is supporting a world leader in naval defence systems in the deployment of a collaborative software platform (Dassault Systèmes 3DEXPERIENCE).